 a) the appointment shall be deemed to have commenced on July 1 of the calendar year in which the reappointment takes effect; or

 b) all years of continuous service at the University in an appointment with review prior to the termination or non-renewal of that appointment shall be taken into account.

-9.06 Notwithstanding the provisions of Section 8 above, the number of months of compensation to which the faculty member is entitled shall not exceed the number of months from the termination or non-renewal of an appointment to the individual’s reappointment.
+9.06 Notwithstanding the provisions of Article 8 above, the number of months of compensation to which the faculty member is entitled shall not exceed the number of months from the termination or non-renewal of an appointment to the individual’s reappointment.
 Upon the effective date of reappointment, eligibility for compensation ceases and any compensation already paid out which exceeds the individual’s entitlement shall be repaid to the University.

 9.07 During the course of a financial exigency and for a period of two (2) years from the time that the Board of Governors declares that the financial exigency is ended, an individual whose appointment has been terminated or not renewed under this Agreement shall be entitled to use the University Library on the same basis as faculty members.

-11.04 This Agreement may be terminated after five (5) years from the date of its entry into force by either Party by giving six (6) months’ written notice to the other Party.
+11.04 The Agreement may be terminated after five (5) years from the date of its entry into force by either Party by giving six (6) months’ written notice to the other Party.
 This notice may be given during the fifth year of the Agreement to take effect at the end of that year, or thereafter to take effect at a date not less than six (6) months later.

 Signed effective this day the 9th day of March 1984.